-Out of the 7,500 apple varieties to consider, the Dorsett Golden apples are one of the few that thrives in tropical growing conditions, including zones 5 – 9 in the United States.
-Dorsett Golden apples are early season growers with a beautiful yellow-green color and a lovely light crisp.
+Out of the 7,500 apple varieties to consider, the Dorsett Golden apples are one of the few that thrive in tropical growing conditions, including zones five through nine in the United States.

-It was there that this new golden apple was first found and soon named after Dorsett as it made its way to the United States and beyond.
+Dorsett Golden Apples first appeared in the 1950s in Nassau, Bahamas, descending from the popular Golden Delicious variety.
+Mrs. Irene Dorsett of New York is credited to have raised the first Golden Dorsett apples in the Bahamas, and they were soon named after her and then brought over to the United States and beyond.
 It was assigned the botanical name malus and became popular for cross-pollination with the Anna apple that originated in Israel.

 Sweet Flavor Profile

 Out of all the apples grown in the United States, Dorsett Golden apples are some of the sweetest.
 These lightly aromatic apples are juicy and sweet with a refreshing crunch.
 When grown in extremely healthy and fertile soil, the flesh can be a great combination of firm yet creamy for a refreshing, healthy snack.

 The overall flavor can depend on the growing conditions and harvest time.
 While ample sun exposure is definitely recommended for this fruit tree, many growers find that this type of apple produces enhanced flavor in locations with a bit of shade.
 This is the opposite from the typical recommendations for cooler and winter climates.